piesrtasty/Rails-ToDos/README.md

-# Rails ToDos
+# Rails ToDos (

-An implemnation of the classic todo item manager application with Ruby on Rails and Backbone.js
+An implemnation of the classic todo item manager application with a Ruby on Rails backend and a Backbone.js frontend.

+*Note: This is a Rails 3.1 application.

 ## Installation